wei100/custom-actions/README.md

 <!-- start quote -->
-💬 Quote of the Day: "My father never kissed me, hugged me or told me that he loved me.
-As my only living parent, he became the filter through which I saw myself, the possibilities for my life, the world and all men.
-He was a conflicted and dark filter."
+💬 Quote of the Day: "Perpetual inspiration is as necessary to the life of goodness, holiness and happiness as perpetual respiration is necessary to animal life."
 <!-- end quote -->